 A few small steps can make a BIG difference to the charities being supported, so we encourage every walker to try and raise as much sponsorship, as possible.
 You can download the Sponsorship Form – pass it around your family, friends and work colleagues to help all these local charities.

-Or, you donate online HERE.
+Or, you can donate online HERE.

 Smaller donations of approximately £1,000 are made to those charities and organisations that help with the actual running and operation of both the Main Walk and the Lieutenant Governor’s Challenge.